lluuucy/lluuucy.github.io/README.md

   <script>
     const QUESTIONS = [
-      "Turn off the lights when leaving the room?", "Use natural light from the window during the day?", "Always unplug appliances/electronics when not in use?", "Wash on cold?",
+      "Turn off the lights when leaving the room", "Use natural light from the window during the day", "Always unplug appliances/electronics when not in use", "Wash on cold?",
       "Wait to do laundry until the basket is full?", "Keep your windows closed when the heat is on?",